sensor-web/sensorweb-backend/restful-api.md

 ]
 ```

-* Push specific sensor's data (used by maker's device).
+## Push specific sensor's data
+Used by maker's device.

-* Get specific sensor's mata data.
+## Get specific sensor's mata data.
 For MVP, we might not need to implement this.
 ```
 {
   "name": "pm2.5",